Drogal/Drogal.UI/README.md

 # Drogal UI

-Drogal UI is a user interface library components for React from Drogal, Rede de Farmácias .
-See [Drogal](https://www.drogal.com.br/) HomePage.
+Drogal UI is a library of user interface components for React from Drogal, Pharmacy Network.
+See the [Drogal](https://www.drogal.com.br/) home page.

 ## Installation